qidydl/vite-workspace-experiment/README.md

 - [x] Can we push most/all deps up to root package.json so they're consistent across the repo?
   - No, but see https://github.com/JamieMason/syncpack which also has more linting
 - [x] Get rid of intermediate "packages" directory
+- [ ] Referencing shared library source directly is probably "wrong" but very convenient--is there a "right" way that can be made convenient?

 # Reference links